LutziGoz/LutziTube/README.md

 ## Description:
 exe script to Download ANY URL from YouTube
-### Download ANY Single or Playlist from YouTube by LutziTube.
+### Download ANY Single or Playlist from YouTube by LutziTube:
 This Script will Start by crawl grabbing ANY Playlist / Single and then will Start to Download to Current Folder Where The Script Running.
 ### Note:
 PLEASE During installation, select the destination for the script directly in the downloads folder or to a place convenient for you to download, otherwise all downloads will go directly to ProgramFiles